cs6490groupJMR/ProtoSecureChat/README.md

 ===============
 To send a facebook message:

-replace the friendid in the string '-friendid@chat.facebook.com' with the friend id of who will receive message

-python xmpp_client.py fbusername@chat.facebook.com fbpassword
+python xmpp_client.py

+You will be prompted for the xmpp user (eg username@chat.facebook.com) and password.
+This will be repeated for the second account you will use.
+The facebook friend id will be prompted.